madhavanrx18/Industriai-hackothon-IITM/README.md

 dynamic cloud environment while enabling scalability and flexibility

 **Key Areas of Focus**:
--Data Security
+- Data Security
--Compliance
+- Compliance
--Threat Mitigation
+- Threat Mitigation
--Resilience and Scalability
+- Resilience and Scalability
--Ease of Implementation
+- Ease of Implementation
--Flexibility
+- Flexibility

 ## Working progress
 An UI has been created for First round .
 For backend, we will be training a model that determines whether a person is authenticated to access the file and authorize for any changes based on the file description .